Disney World Restaurant Discounts & Coupons

 “One money saving tip we have discovered is to eat breakfast at Chef Mickey’s at the latest possible time (usually a reservation around 10:30 AM) on a day when the Magic Kingdom has early entry and so everyone will be ready for lunch by then.
 The buffet is very substantial, and all drinks — coffee, milk, juice, etc. — are included, so we drink a bunch and the kids get their character breakfast at a pretty reasonable price, considering that it is really lunch.
 This also allows us to take advantage of the lighter crowds in the morning at the Magic Kingdom.
 Also, because the restaurant is not open for lunch it starts to get quiet as people with earlier seating times leave, and ALL of the characters gather together in the waiting area for group photos of just your family, which the servers will gladly take with your camera.
 This has happened both times we have eaten there, and so I have photos of just my family with Goofy, Minnie, Mickey, Chip and Dale!”

-Clearly you could apply a similar strategy to other character breakfast locations (not just Chef Mickey’s) and regardless of whether you have access to early entry.
-As Lisa points out, since the crowds are lightest first thing in the morning, this strategy has the added advantage of allowing you to enjoy the attractions without long lines — instead of spending prime time eating breakfast!
+Clearly you could apply a similar strategy to other character breakfast locations (not just Chef Mickey’s) regardless of whether you have access to early entry.
+As Lisa points out, since the park crowds are lightest first thing in the morning, this strategy has the added advantage of allowing you to enjoy the attractions without long lines — instead of spending prime time eating breakfast!

 You’ll probably want to eat something light to keep you going in the morning (for instance, all of the parks have pastry shops offering bagels, sweet rolls, milk and juice; or you can eat a light breakfast in your room).
 Then book the latest possible reservation for “breakfast” — but consider it lunch!

-Super Cheap Kids’ Meals and Snacks
+Super Cheap Kids’ Meal or Snack

-- Sometimes our readers’ cleverness just astounds us.
-Consider this discovery by MouseSavers.com reader Lisa C: “In the resort food courts… you can buy two slices of bread (white or wheat) for $0.69 plus tax” (this was a couple years ago; it’s probably more now).
+Sometimes our readers’ cleverness just astounds us.
+Consider this discovery by MouseSavers.com reader Lisa C: “In the resort food courts… you can buy two slices of bread (white or wheat) for $0.69 plus tax” (this was several years ago; it’s probably more now).
 Peanut butter is about .50, and in some food courts it’s free because there are packets of it with the condiments.
 Jelly can be obtained for free because it’s a condiment.
 So for a couple dollars, you can make a peanut butter and jelly sandwich.
 Lisa notes, “We have a five-year-old, so this was a godsend and really saved us money over having to buy combo meals all the time.”

 Same Item, Lower Price

 In a few cases, an expensive table-service restaurant and a nearby counter-service location offer the same food item for two very different prices.
 At a counter-service location, the item will be typically be presented without any garnish or sides and will be served on a paper plate.
-Here are some hints (note that prices were correct as of July 2017, but are subject to change at any time):
+Here are some hints (note that prices were correct as of January 2024, but are subject to change at any time):

 Thanks to participants on the DIS Restaurants board for ideas.